jquery-validation/validation-content/pages/reference.md

 To achieve this, it is important that the plugin is actually deployed on websites around the world, so a lot of focus is spent on making it easy for developers - that's you - to use the plugin.

-The plugin can never replace serverside validation and doesn't intend to do so.
+The plugin can never replace server-side validation and doesn't intend to do so.
 Having both in place gives you the necessary security for your application, as well as improved usability.

 # Markup recommendations
 Mandated: A 'name' attribute is required for all input elements needing validation, and the plugin will not work without this.
 A 'name' attribute must also be unique to the form, as this is how the plugin keeps track of all input elements.
 However, each group of radio or checkbox elements will share the same 'name' since the value of this grouping represents a single piece of the form data.